Royal New Zealand Yacht Squadron

-The Royal New Zealand Yacht Squadron is a New Zealand yacht club, and the club behind New Zealand's America's Cup campaigns, under the guises of New Zealand Challenge and Team New Zealand.
-It held the America's Cup from 1995 until 2003, becoming in 2000 the first non-American holder to successfully defend the trophy.
-Since Team New Zealand's victory in the 2017 event, the Royal New Zealand Yacht Squadron has held the America's Cup.
-On 21 March 2021, they beat Circolo della Vela Sicilia's Luna Rossa Challenge to again win the 2021 America's Cup.
+The Royal New Zealand Yacht Squadron is a New Zealand yacht club, and through its teams New Zealand Challenge and Team New Zealand.
+It held the America's Cup between 1995 and 2003, losing it in 2003, becoming in 2000 the first non-American holder to successfully defend the trophy.
+Following Team New Zealand's victory in the 2017 America's Cup, the Royal New Zealand Yacht Squadron regained the trophy.
+They have since successfully defended the Cup at the 2021 and 2024 Cups, against Luna Rossa Prada Pirelli and INEOS Britannia respectively.

-The club was established in 1871 in Auckland with the name of the "Auckland Yacht Club".
+The club was established in Auckland in 1871 as the Auckland Yacht Club.
 Its name was changed to "Royal New Zealand Yacht Squadron" when it was granted royal patronage in 1902.

-It is located in Westhaven Marina, Auckland, close to the Auckland Harbour Bridge facing on to the Waitemata Harbour and Hauraki Gulf.
+It is located in Westhaven Marina, Auckland, close to the Auckland Harbour Bridge facing on to the Waitematā Harbour and Hauraki Gulf / Tīkapa Moana.

 The Royal New Zealand Yacht Squadron is one of the main members of the International Council of Yacht Clubs.